 • Making threats to tenants or intimidating them

-• Refusing to provide disabled tenants with reasonable accommodations and modifications so as to enable them enjoy their rental premises
+• Refusing to provide a renter with a disability reasonable accommodations and modifications so as to enable them enjoy their renedl premises

-• Including discriminatory statements in the rental ad
+• Including discriminatory statements in the property's advertising

 • Being biased in the manner in which you enforce the terms of the lease agreement